punitlohani93/ghost-shooter-using-construct2/README.md

 You can access the game at the following link: http://punitlohani.me/ghost-shooter-using-construct2/

-This game has been built by following a tutorial in Scirra.com at the following link https://www.scirra.com/tutorials/37/beginners-guide-to-construct-2/page-1
+This game has been built by following a tutorial at Scirra.com available at the following link https://www.scirra.com/tutorials/37/beginners-guide-to-construct-2/page-1

 I have added a few changes though, like creating little blast objects when the bullet hits the ghost and a large blast when the ghost has been killed.
 I have modified the scoring accordingly to award points for non-fatal hits as well.